phalcon-orphanage/docs/en/reference/views.rst

 Using models in the view layer
 ------------------------------
 Application models are always available at the view layer.
-The :doc:`../api/Phalcon_Loader` will instantiate them at runtime automatically:
+The :doc:`Phalcon Loader <../api/Phalcon_Loader>` will instantiate them at runtime automatically:

 .. code-block:: html+php